 Is it legal to extract a chatbot’s system prompt?

-It depends on jurisdiction and context.
-Security researchers under authorized pen testing agreements, bug bounty programs, or CTF competitions are generally protected.
-Extracting prompts from a production system without authorization could violate computer fraud laws or terms of service.
-Always get written permission first.
+It depends on jurisdiction and authorization.
+Security researchers under pen testing agreements, bug bounty programs, or CTF competitions are generally protected.
+Doing the same to a production system without permission could violate computer-fraud laws or terms of service.
+Get written authorization first.

 Can these techniques bypass all LLM safety measures?

 No single technique works 100% of the time.
-Models improve their defenses with each update.
-Research consistently shows that given enough variation attempts, most safety measures can be bypassed.
-Combining multiple techniques raises success rates significantly.
+Defenses improve with each model release.
+Research shows that with enough attempts, most safeguards can be bypassed, and combining techniques raises success rates significantly.

 Which LLM is hardest to fingerprint?

-Gemini 2.5 shows the strongest resistance to both fingerprinting and prompt extraction as of early 2026.
-Claude and GPT-4 are easier to distinguish due to very different writing styles.
-Fine-tuned open-source models are easiest to fingerprint because they retain their base model’s behavioral signature.
+Gemini 3.1 Pro shows the strongest resistance to fingerprinting and prompt extraction as of April 2026.
+Claude Opus 4.7 and GPT-5.5 are easier to distinguish thanks to clearly different writing styles.
+Fine-tuned open-source models are easiest, since they retain their base model’s behavioral signature.

 How accurate is LLM fingerprinting?

-The best current methods achieve 86.5% accuracy combining static and dynamic fingerprinting.
-For individual model families, accuracy reaches 98-100% for Claude, Gemini, and DeepSeek.
-The main confusion happens between closely related models (GPT-4 vs GPT-4o) or models trained on similar data (Grok vs ChatGPT).
+The best methods today reach 86.5% accuracy combining static and dynamic signals.
+Within individual model families, accuracy hits 98–100% for Claude, Gemini, and DeepSeek.
+The main confusion sits between closely related siblings (GPT-5.5 vs GPT-5.5 Pro) or models trained on overlapping data (Grok vs ChatGPT).

 Do these attacks work on AI agents with tool access?

 Yes, and they’re more dangerous.
 AI agents with filesystem access, code execution, or API credentials turn prompt injection from an information leak into potential remote code execution.
-Agent attack success rates (66.9-84.1%) are significantly higher than chatbot attacks (15-25%).
+Agent attack success rates of 66.9–84.1% are far higher than the 15–25% range typical for plain chatbots.